vatSys/new-zealand-dataset/.github/CONTRIBUTING.md

         - [Pull Request Guidelines](#pull-request-guidelines)

 Welcome to the VATNZ Dataset repository.
-Thank you for offering your help to maintain our Sector Files.
+Thank you for offering your help to maintain the New Zealand Dataset.
 This document details the correct processes to follow in order to add your own code to the project.

 #### Contributor License Agreement